+- A B

+- Ċ D

-- Acute lymphatic leukemia: blood smears, urate - Acute gastroenteritis: S/B, Na, K, faeces culture - C X Haemolytic uremic syndrome: LD, blood smear Anaemia, thrombocytopenia and elevated creatinine give suspicion of HUS.
-LD and perhaps haptoglobin are analysed to check whether haemolysis is the cause of the anaemia.
-Blood smears can detect schistocytes (fragmented red blood cells) which are typical in HUS Idiopathic thrombocytopenia: ANA, blood smear, hemo FEC
+- Acute lymphatic leukemia: blood smears, urate Acute gastroenteritis: S/B, Na, K, faeces culture Haemolytic uremic syndrome: LD, blood smear Idiopathic thrombocytopenia: ANA, blood smear, hemo FEC

 Children born with this condition often require two surgical procedures in the neonate period.
 One is to close the skin defect.
 What is the reason for the other surgical procedure?